 Extend your instrumentation

-After installing the agent, go further and extend the agent's instrumentation:
+After installing the .NET agent, extend the agent's instrumentation further.
+For example: